orlevii/realm/docs/docs/cli.md

-# Commands
+# Cli Reference

 ## Global Options

 Realm commands can accept the following global options:

-- **--since**: Includes only projects affected by a change since the specified reference.
+- `--since`: Includes only projects affected by a change since the specified reference.
-- **--all**: Includes all projects if no projects were changed when using the --since filter.
+- `--all`: Includes all projects if no projects were changed when using the --since filter.
-- **--scope**: Includes only projects that match the given wilcard pattern.
+- `--scope`: Includes only projects that match the given wilcard pattern.
-- **--ignore**: Filters out projects that match the given wildcard pattern.
+- `--ignore`: Filters out projects that match the given wildcard pattern.
-- **--match**: Filters by a field specified in `pyproject.toml`.
+- `--match`: Filters by a field specified in `pyproject.toml`.

 ## cli